 Big Tech CEOs told 'time for self-regulation is over' by US lawmakers

-Facebook Chief Executive Mark Zuckerberg; Sundar Pichai, chief executive of Google parent Alphabet; and Twitter CEO Jack Dorsey are testifying before the joint hearing by two subcommittees of the House Energy and Commerce Committee.
+Facebook Inc Chief Executive Mark Zuckerberg; Sundar Pichai, chief executive of Google parent Alphabet Inc; and Twitter Inc CEO Jack Dorsey are testifying before the joint hearing by two subcommittees of the House Energy and Commerce Committee.

 While the hearing is virtual, advocacy group SumOfUs erected cut-outs of the three CEOs dressed as Jan.
 6 rioters on the National Mall near the Capitol.
 One showed Zuckerberg as the "QAnon Shaman," a shirtless rioter wearing horns.

-Lawmakers began the hearing by criticizing the social media platforms for their role in the riot and in the spread of COVID-19 vaccine misinformation.
+Lawmakers began the hearing by criticizing the social media platforms for their role in the riot and in the spread of COVID-19 vaccine misinformation, as well as concerns about children's mental health.

 "You failed to meaningfully change after your platform has played a role in fomenting insurrection and abetting the spread of the virus and trampling American civil liberties," said Democratic Representative Frank Pallone, chair of the Energy and Commerce committee.